DrMichaelLindner/pyBIDSconv/README.md

 In an additional configuration file you can specify specific cases of in- or exclusions of your dicom data to the transfer process.
 An example of a configuration file for a SIEMENS Prisma can be found in the example files.
-More information about the content of the configuration file can be found int he pyBIDSconv_Manual.
+More information about the content of the configuration file can be found in the pyBIDSconv_Manual.
 An editor for the configuration file is available in the GUI menu under tools.

-Based on these two files pyBIDSconv will do the categorization of the dicom data of one subject at each time to the appropriate BIDS structure folder automatically and shows you the catagorization on the screen where you can do the additions (e.g. task names of funcitonal scans) or change manually.
-Beside the convcersation from the subject dicom folder to the BIDS structure nearly all sidecar (.json and .txt) files for BIDS are created or updated automatically.
+Based on these two files pyBIDSconv will do the categorization of the dicom data of one subject at each time to the appropriate BIDS structure folder automatically and shows you the catagorization on the screen where you can do the additions (e.g. task names of functional scans) or change manually.
+Beside the conversation from the subject dicom folder to the BIDS structure nearly all sidecar files (.json and .txt) for BIDS are created or updated automatically.
 (This only work when you start the BIDS structure with pyBIDSconv).

 ## *Install*
-You can use either the prebuild binaries for Windows 64bit or you can use the python source code.

-For using pyBIDSconv source code:
 Copy the pyBIDSconv folder in a folder of your choice on your system and add the directory to your PYTHONPATH.
-For For the Windows 7 binary file:
-Extract the pyBIDSconv\_win\_64bit.zip into a folder of your choice on your system

 ## *Dependencies*